OraOpenSource/OXAR/README.md

 ### APEX Web Listener
 This project uses [Node4ORDS](https://github.com/OraOpenSource/node4ords) as a web listener.
-The Node4ORDS project provides the ability to server static content and will provide additional web server functionality.
+The Node4ORDS project provides the ability to serve static content and will provide additional web server functionality.
 Please read its documentation for more information.

 Node4ORDS is install in ```/var/www/node4ords```.
 It can be controlled by:
 ```bash